ESG Reporting Requirements: A Comprehensive Guide for Businesses

 • European Commission Eco2 Platform

-US Securities & Exchange Commission
+Understanding the ESG Reporting Requirements of the US Securities & Exchange Commission

 • In 2010 Congress passed Section 1502 of the Dodd-Frank Act, requiring companies to disclose whether their products contain conflict minerals from the Democratic Republic of Congo or adjoining countries.